 There really was a devastating freeze in Southern California in 1913.
 See, for example, the consequences of it reported by William Hertrich, who was growing avocados in nearby San Marino at Henry Huntington’s estate.

-But Whedon also planted other avocado trees that he’d bought from West India Gardens in March of 1914.
+But Whedon wrote that he also planted other avocado trees that he’d bought from West India Gardens in March of 1914.
 He planted varieties such as Queretaro, Murrieta, and Trapp.
 Those trees, like Fuerte, must have also survived the freeze a few months prior.

 It seems it hadn’t appeared as early as 1915.
-In the California Avocado Association’s annual report for 1915, Fred Popenoe (owner of West India Gardens nursery) wrote an article titled “Varieties of the avocado,” and in it the Fuerte is listed and described as follows:
+In the California Avocado Association’s annual report for 1915, Fred Popenoe (owner of West India Gardens nursery and purported namer of Fuerte) wrote an article titled “Varieties of the Avocado.”
+In this article, Fred Popenoe listed Fuerte and described it as follows:

 “FUERTE (Syn.
 El Fuerte, West India Gardens No. 15) Atlixco, Puebla, Mexico, 1911.
 Form broadly oval, length 4 inches, weight about 14 ounces.
 Surface roughened, green in color, the skin thick.
 Flesh yellow, smooth and buttery, of rich flavor.
 The seed is small, tight in the cavity.
 The tree propagates readily and has proved to be an unusually strong, erect grower.
 Its season at Atlixco is said to be October and November.”

-Note that Fred Popenoe wrote nothing about Fuerte’s cold tolerance, and he described it essentially the same as his son Wilson said he did in Wilson’s 1940 article.
+Note that Fred Popenoe wrote nothing about Fuerte’s cold tolerance, and he described it essentially the same as his son Wilson said he did in Wilson’s article quoted above (“Origin of the name ‘Fuerte'”).

 Again in the 1916 article that J.T.
 Whedon wrote, Fuerte was described as a tree that grew and fruited well, but nothing was mentioned about its cold tolerance.